MatisGalvin/chillang-back-end/README.md

 # node-js-boiler-plate

-A Node.js boilerplate with ES6, ESLint, and Prettier, and Mocha
+A Node.js boilerplate with TypeScript, Express, ES6, ESLint, and Prettier, and Mocha

 ## Getting started